Financial benefits for child health and well‐being in low income or socially disadvantaged families in high-income countries

 Citation: Lucas PJ, McIntosh K, Petticrew M, et al. Financial benefits for child health and well‐being in low income or socially disadvantaged families in developed world countries.
 Campbell Systematic Reviews 2008; 4(1): 1-93

-In this Campbell systematic review, the authors searched for randomised or quasi‐randomised trials assessing the effects of direct provision of additional monies to socially or economically disadvantaged families in improving children’s health, well‐being and educational attainment, in high-income countries.
-They did not restrict by type or language of publication and did their search up to August 2006.
-They included 9 randomised trials (more than 25,000 participants), with 8 studies from the USA and 1 from Canada.
+In this Campbell systematic review, the authors searched for studies of the effects of financial benefits for socioeconomically disadvantaged families.
+They did not restrict their searches by date or language of publication and did their most recent search in June 2006.
+They included nine randomised trials (total: >25,000 participants), which were from Canada (1 study) and the USA (8).

 Disclaimer: This summary has been written by staff and volunteers of Evidence Aid in order to make the content of the original document accessible to decision makers who are searching for the available evidence on the coronavirus (COVID-19) but may not have the time, initially, to read the original report in full.
 This summary is not intended as a substitute for the medical advice of physicians, other health workers, professional associations, guideline developers, or national governments and international agencies.
 If readers of this summary think that the evidence that is presented within it is relevant to their decision-making they should refer to the content and details of the original article, and the advice and guidelines offered by other sources of expertise, before making decisions.
 Evidence Aid cannot be held responsible for any decisions made about the coronavirus (COVID-19) on the basis of this summary alone.